splunk/splunk-connect-for-syslog/docs/gettingstarted/getting-started-runtime-configuration.md

 # Implement a Container Runtime and SC4S

-## OS-level configuration
+## Step 1: Configure your OS to work with SC4S
 ### Tune your receiver buffer
-The host linux OS receiver buffer size must be tuned to match the SC4S default.
+The host Linux OS receiver buffer size must be tuned to match the SC4S default.
 This helps to avoid event dropping at the network level.
 The default receiver buffer for SC4S is 16 MB for UDP traffic, which should be acceptable for most environments.
-To set the host OS kernel to match this:
+To set the host OS kernel to match your buffer:

 1. Edit `/etc/sysctl.conf` using the following whole-byte values corresponding to 16 MB:
 ```bash